 Using recyclable materials on a project is one of the most important components of Green Building and designing a sustainable project.
-Its role in Green Building covers the use of recycled materials, combustion components used in the production of recycled materials, and how trash is disposed of on the jobsite.
+Its role in Green Building covers the use of recycled materials, combustion components used in the production of recycled materials and how trash is disposed of on the job site.

 Bridger Steel understands how important using recyclable material on a build is for the environment and our customers.
-Our steel meets the requirements of a LEED certified project material with the amount of recycled contents the steel contains.
+Our steel meets the requirements of a LEED certified project material with the amount of recycled content the steel contains.
 When qualifying for LEED verification, recycled content is calculated by the percentage of recycled material in the new cold rolled steel.
 This new cold rolled steel can be composed of up to 50% recycled content.

-When purchasing a steel product in North America, you are purchasing a recycled product.
+When purchasing steel products in North America, you are purchasing a recycled product.
 Steel milled in North America contains an average of 25% recycled materials.
 Steel designated for use as coils contains an even higher percentage, sometimes as high as 75% recycled material.
 Recycling is a vital process of the steel milling process, as steel has an almost unlimited capacity for being repeatedly recycled for future use.

-As the recycling process is integral the producing steel, it also helps eliminate landfill waste and reduce CO2 emissions created from milling raw or unrecycled material.
+As the recycling process is integral the producing steel, it also helps eliminate landfill waste and reduce CO2 emissions created from milling raw or non recycled material.
 This CO2 reduction comes from the use of furnaces in the milling process.
 Steel made from electric arc furnaces uses over 90% recycled steel to create new steel, a very environmentally friendly process that also often incorporates carbon capture programs and use of greener fuels for furnaces.
 Due to the increased demand for greener, more recycled content, the North American steel industry has reduced CO2 intensity per ton by 37 percent since 1990.